- Chapter 1 Exercise 1.1

 −1×5×9×2

-Let’s divide the equation in two parts.
-Keep the negative number on the left and positive number on the right.
+Let’s divide the equation into two parts.
+Keep the negative number on the left and the positive number on the right.

 =(−1)×(5×9×2)